mrkvon/kanthaus.online/user/pages/15.governance/10.constitution/default.en.md

 1. Haus Kante Wurzen w.V. itself.

 ### §5.
 Positions
-1. Every person at Kanthaus has one position.
+1. Every person at Kanthaus has a position (one).
-1. Positions have proportional reponsibilities and permissions.
-In ascending order these are—
+1. The positions have proportional amounts responsibility and permissions, in ascending order these are—
   1. Guest (§6),
   1. Volunteer (§7), and
   1. Member (§8).

 ### §6.
 Guest
-1. The position of Guest is intended for people who simply want to come by and spend some time in the space or with its residents.
+1. The position of Guest is intended for people who simply want to come by and spend some time in the space.
 1. A Guest may—
 	1. reside in the space and use its resources, and
 	1. participate in Operational Activity.